CALL HOME AND SEE HOW THEY ARE

 One of the problems with parent-free parties is that if they get out of hand, young people are sometimes too scared to contact an adult in time.
 Maybe they’ve been drinking or are so embarrassed that they don’t dare ask for help.

 Reassure your teenager that it’s always best to call you or another adult if a situation starts getting out of hand.
 You can also ask another adult to drop by during the evening and check that everything is OK.

 If it’s party time and you know about it in advance, make sure you don’t have anything inappropriate in the house.
 If you’ve got alcohol in the house, it might be a good idea to remove it.

 You might also like to think about other things in your home that could be dangerous in the hands of a teenager – the medicine cabinet for example, if you have strong sleeping pills or painkillers there.

 YOU DON’T HAVE TO LEAVE YOUR TEENAGER HOME ALONE

-If you decide not to allow your teenager to be home alone, it doesn’t have to mean that you don’t trust your child.
-Spending family time together outside the home is good too, and it’s by no means certain that your teenager will find it boring – which they might, initially, pretend.
-Learning to compromise is an important skill, too.
+Deciding not to leave your teenager home alone doesn’t have to mean that you don’t trust them.
+Spending family time together outside the home is good too, and it’s by no means certain that your teenager won’t be keen, even if they initially show a lack of enthusiasm for the idea.